 Well-meaning statements can seem insensitive.
 He’s in a better place” or “The pain will lessen in time,” can be hard to hear.
 Don’t ask how the person died or tell the bereaved you know how they feel — no one truly knows how they feel.
 Remember, there can be great comfort in a smile, or a silent moment together.

 How Can I Help the Grieving Family?

 Chances are they’re overwhelmed, so simply ask what they need.
 It’s best to be tangible and specific.
-Instead of saying, “I’m here if you need me,” say “I’m here if you need me to provide food, or pick someone up from the airport.”
+Be specific in your offers to help: “I’m here if you need me to provide food, or pick someone up from the airport.”
 And be sure that you can actually do it — don’t make empty promises.

 What Things Should I Absolutely Not Do?

-As terribly thoughtless as it sounds, it’s not unheard of for someone to answer their cell phone during a funeral ceremony.
-Doing that is insulting and hurtful for the grieving family.
-Please make sure your cell phone is turned off or in silent mode.
+Be thoughtful.
+Silence and ignore your mobile during a funeral ceremony.
 If possible, leave your phone in the car.
 Texting is also frowned upon, as well as whispering to your neighbor.
 If you are coughing loudly, it’s best to step out of the room.

 Should I Attend the Funeral?

 Many families experience rifts or estrangements.
 When a death occurs and the family is not intact, it can be difficult to know how to reach out or decide whether or not to attend the funeral.
 If you’d like to attend but aren’t sure how your presence will be received, reach out to family members and discuss the matter.
 The most important thing to keep in mind when interacting with a grieving family at a funeral is that you are there to support them.
 In many cases, your presence alone will be enough.